amsaren/course_materials/Biocontainers_2023/Tutorials/3-4_Buildind_images_from_def_files.md

 ## 1. Build system

-Login information ti be added later
+Login information to be added later

 ## 2. Creating a definition file